 The restaurant, which had evolved from Fresh Express into EDC, was replaced by a trial fish and chip shop called Ernie's in 2013.
 The Ernie's experiment lasted until 2015, when it was replaced by a small Costa café.
 This was eventually joined by an EDC counter, much smaller than the previous one, and this had gone on to be one of the last remaining EDCs in the country with it eventually closing in 2019.
 The Ladbrokes closed and was converted to Greggs, maintaining its dedicated entrance.

 Plans for a Costa Drive Thru kiosk and lane were granted in July 2017, to be built at the back of the car park.
-Moto intend to add this but have since added the first six of twelve GRIDSERVE high-powered charging points in June 2023 on this piece of land instead.
+Moto intended to add this but have since added the first six of twelve GRIDSERVE high-powered charging points in June 2023 on this piece of land instead.
 They are powered by second-life batteries and biofuel, to allow them to be activated before the grid is ready to power them.

 The site was thoroughly refurbished in early 2022, to create a new food court in the centre of the building.
 The new food court hosts a larger Costa store, opened on the 8 April 2022 by The Services King, along with a KFC restaurant that opened on 31 May 2022.
 These were then joined by a relocated Greggs store, which replaced the previous externally accessed store, and a Pret A Manger store, which opened on 20 June 2022.

 The toilets were also refurbished, and 12 new Tesla Superchargers were provided in the car park.
-Two separate male and female shower blocks and a Changing Places toilet are expected to be added before the end of 2022 too.
+Two separate male and female shower blocks and a Changing Places toilet were later added in early 2023.
 The site also now uses Moto's new corporate branding.